Haven’t you done your Christmas Eve shopping yet? These are the cheapest online supermarkets right now | Life

-In the event that you have not made the purchase for this Christmas yet, you will be interested to know which supermarkets bring food home more affordably.
+In the event that you have not yet made the purchase for this Christmas, you will be interested to know which supermarkets bring food home more affordably.

 When you go to make the purchase in person there are many factors influencing the decision of which supermarket to go to: the proximity, the quality of the products, how comfortable the establishments are, the people there are, the queues, the prices … But if you are going to make the purchase online price is usually the main reason when choosing.

 The food offer is very wide and there are supermarkets of all types that compete to attract the attention of the consumer.
-From those that take it in just 15 minutes to those that are growing the most this last year, but which are the cheapest?
+From those who deliver the purchase in just 15 minutes to those that are growing the most this last year, but which are the cheapest?

 In El Diario they launched the ConsumoClaro Observatory, which is in charge of carrying out this type of study and have investigated which are the cheapest online supermarkets at this time.
 The differences in price may be surprising.